fantasycalendar/FoundryVTT-Sequencer/README.md

 `.baseFolder(inPath)`

-This defines the base folder that will prepended to the file path.
+This defines the base folder that will prepend to the file path.
 This is mainly just useful to make the file path easier to manage.

 ### File